The holiday season is full of sweets and treats. Get inspired with these holiday treats to make for your loved ones.

 If you love a trail mix, or like to mix different cereals, crackers and nuts for your little ones as an on-the-go healthy snack, you’ll like this sweetened, dressed-up version of a Chex mix.

 For years, I wouldn’t, and didn’t.
 It was one of the only unique items I could make for the teachers, so I kept the recipe close to my heart.

 My sister shared it with me many, many years ago, so I know it’s not “new” or “unique,” but it seems to be geographically-specific to certain areas.

-This recipe takes 15 minutes to make, is a big crowd pleaser, and is a versatile option for other holidays, like Easter and Valentine’s Day (just swap out the color of M & M’s).
+This recipe takes 15 minutes to make, is a big crowd pleaser, and, as I mentioned, is a versatile option for other holidays, like Easter and Valentine’s Day (just swap out the color of M & M’s).